lrodero/onodrim/README.md

 License
 =======
-Onodrim is distributed under the GPL v3 license (http://www.gnu.org/licenses/gpl.html).
+Onodrim is distributed under the [GPL v3 license](http://www.gnu.org/licenses/gpl.html).
 You should have received a copy of this license along with Onodrim.